XIMA87/XIMA87/README.md

 I'm a calm and creative person, with emotional intelligence, team spirit, good with logistics, resource and people management.

-Im looking for opportunities of growth, learning and collaboration.
+I have a lot of motivation, im always learning new skills and looking for opportunities of growth, learning and collaboration.

 <h3>Main skills</h3>